Chief Menominee: Indian removal

-Menominee and his Yellow River band were among the 859 Potawatomi, many of them Christian, who were force-marched from Twin Lakes, Indiana, to Osawatomie, Kansas.
+Menominee and his Yellow River band were among the 859 Potawatomi, many of them Christian, who were force-marched from Twin Lakes to Osawatomie, Kansas.
 The difficult journey, which began on September 4, 1838, covered about 660 mi over 61 days.
 The caravan also included 286 horses, 26 wagons, and an armed escort of one hundred soldiers.
 In the early days of the journey six chiefs, including Menominee, were treated as prisoners and forced to ride in a wagon under armed guard.
 Father Petit, who received permission to join his parishioners on the march to Kansas, secured their release from the wagon at Danville, Illinois, after giving his word that they would not try to escape.
 Water was scarce along much of the trail.
 The quality of the food supplied by the federal government was so poor that the volunteer militia refused to eat it and demanded funds to buy their own rations.
 As the march passed through Indiana and Illinois, a typhoid epidemic spread among the Potawatomi and the settlers from nearby towns, More than three hundred became ill.
 Of the 859 who began the journey, Menominee was among the 756 Potawatomi who survived; 42 were recorded as having died (28 of them children) and the remainder escaped.

 The Potawatomi reached their destination on the western bank of the Osage River, near the present-day site of Osawatomie, Kansas, on November 4, 1838.
 Upon their arrival, Menominee and the others were placed under the supervision of the local Indian agent and Reverend Christian Hoecken.
-In 1839 Menominee and the Potawatomi of the Woods, or Mission Band, moved about 20 mi south to the Sugar Creek mission in Linn County, Kansas.
+In 1839, Menominee and the Potawatomi of the Woods, or Mission Band, moved about 20 mi south to the Sugar Creek mission in Linn County, Kansas.
 Menominee died on April 15, 1841.
 He is buried at St. Mary's Mission, Kansas.